alexyy802/waifucord/docs/migrating.rst

 If you want more control over the sharding you can specify ``shard_count`` and ``shard_ids``. ::

     # launch 10 shards regardless
-    client = discord.AutoShardedClient(shard_count=10)
+    bunny = senpai.AutoShardedBunny(shard_count=10)

     # launch specific shard IDs in this process
-    client = discord.AutoShardedClient(shard_count=10, shard_ids=(1, 2, 5, 6))
+    bunny = senpai.AutoShardedBunny(shard_count=10, shard_ids=(1, 2, 5, 6))

-For users of the command extension, there is also :class:`~ext.commands.AutoShardedBot` which behaves similarly.
+For users of the command extension, there is also :class:`~extwaifu.AutoShardedBot` which behaves similarly.

 Connection Improvements
 -------------------------

 In v1.0, the auto reconnection logic has been powered up significantly.

-:meth:`Client.connect` has gained a new keyword argument, ``reconnect`` that defaults to ``True`` which controls the reconnect logic.
-When enabled, the client will automatically reconnect in all instances of your internet going offline or Discord going offline with exponential back-off.
+:meth:`Bunny.connect` has gained a new keyword argument, ``reconnect`` that defaults to ``True`` which controls the reconnect logic.
+When enabled, the bunny will automatically reconnect in all instances of your internet going offline or Discord going offline with exponential back-off.

-:meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases you will not need to specify it unless turning it off.
+:meth:`Bunny.run` and :meth:`Bunny.start` gains this keyword argument as well, but for most cases you will not need to specify it unless turning it off.

 .. _migrating_1_0_commands: